Rai-spec/A03/README.md

 Merge command:
 Here comes the last command which merge the changes into the main master branch.

+Merge conflicts happen when people make different changes to the same line of the same file, or when one person edits a file and another person deletes the same file.

 Cloning: Before I actually talk about cloning a GitHub repository, first let us understand why do we need to clone a repository.
 The answer is simple!
 Suppose you want to use some code which is present in a public repository, you can directly copy the contents by cloning or downloading.

+Git fetch is a primary command used to download contents from a remote repository.

+A remote in Git is a common repository that all team members use to exchange their changes.
+In most cases, such a remote repository is stored on a code hosting service like GitHub